EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Results and Evaluations

 \item \textbf{Accuracy Close to Ray Tracing Simulations:} cGANs have the potential to achieve accuracy levels comparable to those of traditional ray tracing simulations by learning to capture the complex variability of path loss across different environments. \end{itemize}

 Fig.~\ref{fig9} aims to show the robustness and generalization of our EM-GANSim approach across diverse conditions.
-The CAD models used to generate these plots are derived from a dataset of 3D indoor environments, which is discussed in Section 3.2.
+The CAD models used to generate these plots are derived from a dataset of 3D indoor environments, which is discussed in Section III.
 These models are selected to reflect the complexity and diversity of real-world indoor environments.
 This complexity arises from several factors: (1) Varied Room Configurations: The models include multiple room layouts with different sizes and shapes, ranging from simple square rooms to intricate floor plans with interconnected spaces and corridors.
 (2) Material Diversity: The inclusion of diverse materials like concrete, wood, and glass helps simulate the varying reflective, absorptive, and diffractive properties found in actual buildings.
 (3) Obstacles and Furnishings: The models feature obstacles such as walls and partitions, which affect EM wave propagation through reflection, diffraction, and scattering.
-The first row demonstrates results from a benchmark method from WinProp for comparison.
+The first row demonstrates results from a benchmark method (WinProp) for comparison.
 The second row of plots represents predictions from the EM-GANSim model, showcasing its capability to accurately predict electromagnetic wave interactions in various indoor environments.

-Fig.~\ref{fig9} also supports : (1) Validation Across Diverse Conditions: The plots demonstrate the model's ability to generalize across different environments by presenting additional scenarios, validating its robustness and adaptability.
+Fig.~\ref{fig9} also supports: (1) Validation Across Diverse Conditions: The plots demonstrate the model's ability to generalize across different environments by presenting additional scenarios, validating its robustness and adaptability.
 (2) Comparative Analysis: The plots include comparisons between the EM-GANSim model predictions and those from benchmark WinProp.
 This comparative analysis highlights the strengths of EM-GANSim in terms of accuracy.
 (3) Visualization of EM Interactions: The heatmaps visually depict the power distribution and signal propagation across different room layouts.
 This visualization aids in understanding how well the model captures physical phenomena such as reflection and diffraction.

+Overall, the results show that EM-GANSim achieves substantially lower inference time than ray tracing while maintaining received-power maps that remain close to both DCEM and WinProp across diverse scenes.
+As expected, some accuracy degradation is observed relative to full ray tracing, but the trade-off is favorable for real-time simulation settings.